kwonkyo/our-wedding/README.md

 <img src="readme/home-m.PNG"/>

 #### Details
-Our wedding was planned for October 2020 (remember COVID-19?), so there was a great deal of uncertainty on whether or not we would actually be able host in this beautiful Edmonton hotel.
+Our wedding was planned for October 2020 (remember COVID-19?), so there was a great deal of uncertainty on whether or not we would actually be able host in the beautiful Fairmont hotel.
 Fortunately, we made arrangements with the hotel to continue the arrangement in a smaller capacity with social distancing measures.<br/><br/>
 <img src="readme/details.PNG"/>

 #### RSVP Form